dbsnapper/dbsnapper/docs/index.md

 - **Real-world Test Cases**: Utilizing de-identified data snapshots, you can create more effective and realistic test cases.
 This helps in identifying potential issues in a more accurate production-like environment.

-- **Seamless Integration with CI/CD Pipelines**: DBSnapper can be easily [intergrated into CI/CD pipelines such as Github Actions](articles/dbsnapper-github-actions-amazon-ecs.md), automating the process of generating snapshots for your team and ensuring the team is using the latest and most accurate data for testing.
+- **Seamless Integration with CI/CD Pipelines**: DBSnapper can be easily [intergrated into CI/CD pipelines such as GitHub Actions](articles/dbsnapper-github-actions-amazon-ecs.md), automating the process of generating snapshots for your team and ensuring the team is using the latest and most accurate data for testing.

 - **Training AI Models**: For AI and machine learning initiatives, having access to diverse, real-world data sets is crucial.
 DBSnapper's ability to provide de-identified snapshots of real operational data can significantly enhance the training process of AI models, leading to more accurate models.